paradiso-io/cep18-casper-for-rebalance/docs/USAGE.md

 --payment-amount 90000000000
 ```

-At this point, the account that installed both the main contract and the helper contract will look like this.
+At this point, the account that installed both the main contract and the helper test contract will look like this.

 ```bash
 {